raosiyong/Cello/README.md

 We would like add Frunzik functional programming to Cello and porting MPC to Cello wroten by OrangeDuck initially.

+Also we would like a coroutine to Cello.
 Examples
 --------